 The Audit Committee has adopted a policy for the pre-approval of all audit and permitted non-audit services to be provided by the Company's independent auditor.
 Also, specific pre-approval by the Audit Committee is required for any proposed services exceeding pre-approved cost levels.
-The Audit Committee may delegate pre-approval authority for audit and non-audit services to one or more of its members, and such authority has been delegated to the Chairman of the Audit Committee.
-The decisions of any member to whom such authority is delegated are reported to the full Audit Committee at its next scheduled meeting.
+The Audit Committee may delegate pre-approval authority for audit and non-audit services to one or more of its members, and such authority has been delegated to the Chairman of the Audit Committee at its next scheduled meeting.
 The Audit Committee periodically reviews reports summarizing all services provided by the independent auditor.
 In 2009, the Audit Committee pre-approved all audit and non-audit services provided to the Company in accordance with the Audit Committee pre-approval policy.